Factors That Influence Food Choices

 Undoubtedly, guilt is one of the factors that can influence food choices.

-The guilt that some of us experience following the consumption and/or overindulgence of an unhealthy food can be a powerful motivator.
+The guilt that some of us experience following the consumption and/or overindulgence of a highly-palatable food can be a powerful motivator.

 According to Nutrition Stripped, “It has been shown that guilt could impact consumers’ eating and drinking behaviors in multiple ways, such as the amount of intake, frequency, occasions (late night, special moments), location (home or restaurant), cook from scratch or not, name the food differently to feel better, and so forth.”

-For better or worse, guilt can lead some of us to make healthier food choices.
+For better or worse, guilt can lead some of us to make better food choices.

 Our beliefs certainly affect food choices.